Criomby/Skidra/README.md

 <img width="650" alt="Screenshot 2022-01-08 232602" src="https://user-images.githubusercontent.com/86114549/148700974-7183225e-73c2-4416-8551-a4dfde5a7026.png">
 <br>
 <br>
-If you select 'ALL' every check will be processes, alterantively you can also select individual checks.<br>
+If you select 'ALL' every check will be processed, alternatively you can also select checks individually.<br>

+The output will be displayed in the textbox.<br>

 <img width="650" alt="Screenshot 2022-01-08 233034" src="https://user-images.githubusercontent.com/86114549/148701179-8617e831-2079-481f-9ec4-9ece53d8931e.png">